CassieSpradlin/PI_HourTracker/README.md

 # PI_HourTracker

 ## Installation

-==> Uses datetime, sqlite and time.
-No special installs should have to be made.
+Uses:
+- Datetime
+- sqlite3
+- time

+Does not require any installs.

 ## Useage

-==> Program gives options to assess inventory, add records and keep track of upcoming inventories ==> Hours for each activity performed during the inventory are entered and appended to a database which keeps track of the
-    data for reporting and invoicing purposes
+- Program gives options to assess inventory, add records and keep track of upcoming inventories
+- Hours for each activity performed during the inventory are entered and appended to a database which keeps track of the data for reporting and invoicing purposes

 ## Features

+1. Implements a 'master loop' console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program.
+2. Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program.
+3. Create and call at least 3 functions or methods, at least one of which must return a value that is used somewhere else in your code.
+4. Connect to an external source and read data into your app - via sqlite.
+5. Calculate and display data based on an external factor - calculates days between current date and due date of physical inventory.